 As a former advertising executive, I have to believe that he doubling of the placebo effect’s power is directly attributable to the explosion of pharmaceutical advertising in the past decade.
 We are now bombarded with messages that there are medications that can effectively treat literally hundreds of conditions, many of which the layperson was unaware until recently.
 So now, when a participant in the placebo leg of a clinical trial is given a pill, it’s quite natural for that person to assume that it must be having SOME effect.

 The relevant conclusion that emerges for me: Since how you THINK you should feel dictates at least to some degree how you actually DO feel, it’s worth investing time and energy in training one’s mind to think along more positive lines, and to be more careful in filtering out the unwanted messages of the culture we’re immersed in.
-For ideas on how to train your mind to think more positively, see my article "Changing Your Reality" and my blog of January, 2010: "Choosing Your Thoughts".
+For ideas on how to train your mind to think more positively, see my blog: “Choosing Your Thoughts“.
 As for filtering the unwanted messages, pay attention to how much “news” you’re ingesting, as well as to how many commercials you’re watching.
 Unfortunately, much of the “news” is focused on the negative (messages of attack by one party against another, and messages designed to engender a level of fear so that you will turn back to the news frequently to monitor the latest developments), and many of the commercial messages being broadcast are designed to heighten anxiety so that the advertiser’s product will be purchased as the solution to the anxiety-producing problem (notice how often the words “control” appear in ads).

 Be vigilant about what kind of thoughts you allow to be aimed at you, and about what kinds of thoughts you dwell on.
 These thoughts have more power than you may realize!